Classic Greek Baklava

 - Brush your pastry with oil or melted butter as directed in your recipe.
 Since the exterior edges are more likely to dry out first, brush around the perimeter first.
 Using a soft pastry brush will minimize any tearing.

-You May Need:
+You May Also Like:

 - Double Chocolate Nutella Toffee Skillet Brownie from Country Cleaver